Therapeutic Laughter Care

 He then said, “Well, then you would remember the bit he did on ‘Stuff.’
 We both rushed to recount that comedy bit and laughed in his hospital room as we took turns reciting the lines to that comedy bit!

 I was amazed by the emotional and physical healing that took place for him after that unscheduled session of comedy, humor, and laughter.
+In previous visits with this patient, he exuded such depression over the total loss of his home, his 5-day old new truck, and physical damage he sustained.

 That encounter set me off on a serious two year study of the dynamics of humor and laughter and its place in our emotional, physical, and spiritual well being.